Last Updated on 27 August 2024 by Cycloscope

 This park consists essentially of a lake, whose size changes according to the season.
 The best thing to do here is certainly birdwatching during the boat ride.

-The boat tour, on a small longboat, lasts about an hour and a half and is very pleasant, the scenery is beautiful and there are clouds all very different forms, as usual in Borneo the sky is the greatest of the shows.
+The boat tour, on a small longboat, lasts about an hour and a half and is very pleasant, the scenery is beautiful and there are clouds of all very different forms, as usual in Borneo the sky is the greatest of the shows.

 Many birds fly around and we spot again a hornbill, majestic in its elegant fly.
 No crocodiles around apparently.
-The lake greatly changes in size from season to season, so that the landscape can change notably.
+The lake greatly changes in size from season to season, so the landscape can change notably.

 15. Tusan Beach